contributing-to-kubernetes/go-examples/lesson-000-web-server/README.md

 ## Knowledge bits

-- in Go, we organise our code into modules.
+- In Go, we organize our code into modules.
+Go modules are in turn made up of packages.

   In our case we will only define the `main` package.
 This specific package name is used by the Go compiler to know that the package should compile as an executable program.

-    Also, the `main` **function** in the **package** `main` will be the entry point of our executable.
+    The `main` **function** in the **package** `main` will be the entry point of our executable.

-    More info on this topic can be found in this [link](https://blog.golang.org/using-go-modules).
+    More info on this topic can be found in this in https://blog.golang.org/using-go-modules.

 - Functions in Go can return more than one value.
-This is a common pattern and we will be using it like in the following example:

-    `host, err := os.Hostname()`

-    Here we are expecting to assign the output of `os.Hostname()` into `host` variable.
-    If something goes wrong, we would receive the error into `err` variable.
-    It is also a common pattern in Go to check if the variable expecting the **error** is `nil`, and change your application workflow depending on its value, like in the following example:
+It is a common pattern in Go to always return an error on operations that may fail.
+One should then check if the error variable is `nil`, which means there was no error, or to handle the error if not `nil`.

+  For example:

     ```
     host, err := os.Hostname()